gardener/gardener-extension-provider-aws/docs/usage/flexible-network-configuration.md

 The current bastion controller creates a bastion EC2 instance in a **Gardener-managed public subnet** (`<cluster>-public-utility-z0`).
 In BYO mode where no public subnets are created by Gardener, bastion creation will fail.
 Users needing SSH access to worker nodes in BYO mode should use [AWS Systems Manager Session Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager.html) or a bastion host in a user-managed public subnet.

 > **Future work:** The bastion controller should be updated to support BYO mode, potentially by using a worker subnet with a public IP or by integrating with SSM.
+See [#109](https://github.com/gardener/gardener-extension-provider-aws/issues/109).

 #### EFS (Elastic File System) in BYO Mode